-enrollment or no college estimates are mostly similar or smaller in magnitude when clustering at the state or high school level or using conventional or the wild cluster bootstrap.
-Both the pairs bootstrap and Ferman-Pinto method dramatically increase the standard error bounds on four-year and no college attendance, such that results are no longer marginally significant as observed in the main estimates; thus inference based on these values would not allow us to distinguish whether the shifts into community college derive from those who would have attended no college or those coming from the four-year sector.
-As one last check, I use the full sample of 48 states and show the distribution of outcomes across Oregon and all 47 controls as a method to determine the likelihood that these impacts occurred due to random change.
-Appendix Figure 3 shows impacts for two-year college attendance for 2016 and 2017 and Appendix Figure 4 shows results for fouryear and no college attendance in those same years.
-Based on this method the two-year outcomes are likely not due to random chance, with Oregon having the largest observed positive impacts among 48 distinct effects, or lying outside of what might be considered the 95% confidence interval.
-Neither of the four-year impacts appear to be meaningfully distinct from noise, whereas the negative impact on no college attendance in 2017 is the second largest negative effect, which could be interpreted as significant at the 90% level.
+thus producing larger uncertainty but still far from the 0.05 p-value threshold.10 Standard errors on the four-year enrollment or no college estimates are mostly similar or smaller in magnitude when clustering at the state or high school level or using conventional or the wild cluster bootstrap.
+Both the pairs bootstrap and Ferman-Pinto method dramatically increase the standard error bounds on four-year and no college attendance, such that results are no longer marginally significant as observed in the main estimates; thus, inference based on these values would not allow us to distinguish whether the shifts into community college derive from those who would have attended no college or those coming from the four-year sector.
+As one last check, I use the full sample of 48 states and show the distribution of outcomes across Oregon and all 47 controls as a method to determine the likelihood that these impacts occurred due to random chance.
+Figure A3 shows impacts for two-year college attendance for 2016 and 2017 and Figure A4 shows results for four-year and no college attendance in those same years.
+Based on this method, the two-year outcomes are likely not due to random chance, with Oregon having the largest observed positive impacts among 48 distinct effects or lying outside of what might be considered the 95 percent confidence interval.
+Neither of the four-year impacts appear to be meaningfully distinct from noise, whereas the negative impact on no college attendance in 2017 is the second largest negative effect, which could be interpreted as significant at the 90 percent level.